xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - **Problem 4.1:** How should we preparing a user for future logins?

-- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a data in `login-targets` directory.
+- **Solution 4.1:** Upon register, we prepare a user for future logins by creating a `.login` data in that user.
-  For example, register `users/xieyuheng` will create `login-targets/users/xieyuheng`.
+  For example, register `users/xieyuheng` will create `users/xieyuheng/.login`, which has a `permissions` property we will be discuss later.

-  Which has a `permissions` property we will be discuss later.
+  Since we do not want a user to change his/her own `permissions`, we make it a convention that a path with part that starts with `.` will be viewed as referencing _system resource_, thus can not be access by normal operations, such as `data`, `file` and `directory` operations.

 - **Problem 4.2:** How should we issue token to a user?